zhengsipeng/rlt_system/detection/frcnn/README.md

 Before training, set the right directory to save and load the trained models.
 Change the arguments "save_dir" and "load_dir" in train.py and eval.py to adapt to your environment.

-To train a faster R-CNN model with res101 on pascal_voc, run the following command out of the 'object_detection' dir:
+To train a faster R-CNN model with res101 on pascal_voc, run the following command under the 'detection' dir:
 ```
-bash object_detection/scripts/train.sh
+bash frcnn/scripts/train.sh
 ```
 you can set some training settings in 'train.sh', and some is important
 ```